What is the Best Time of the Year for Family Pictures?

 When Spring is in Bloom or Fall is “Falling”

 There is only short window of time when spring is actually blooming and or the leaves are changing, but it makes for a beautiful backdrop for family pictures.
 The date may vary year to year so scheduling may be more last minute.
 However, this time of year (spring + fall) is perfect for families with young children because sessions typically start around 5:00pm in the evening or 9:00am in the morning.
 Also, the weather is moderate with minimal bugs, if any.
-Styling outfits can be fun for this time of year because you don’t have to worry about getting too hot and dressing in layers adds interesting to your family photos.
+Styling outfits can be fun for this time of year because you don’t have to worry about getting too hot and dressing in layers adds interest to your family photos.

 In the Summertime

 Whether your baby is turning 6 months, 1, or 5, any age can be considered a special milestone.
 I love 6 month or 1 year milestone photos because we can capture the milestones your baby is actually reaching like sitting, crawling, and walking.
-Children never do stop growing or changing, so I like to make time at EVERY family session, whether it is in-home or outdoors, to update the kids’ headshot.
+Children never stop growing or changing, so I like to make time at EVERY family session, whether it is in-home or outdoors, to update the kids’ headshot.
 These portraits serve as a snapshot in time of who they were as they become who they were meant to be.

-Before the Holidays
+Before the Holidays or to Celebrate the Holidays

 I couldn’t complete this list without mentioning all the seasons because I really do believe that there is no “wrong” or “bad” time for photography.
 I think each part of the year provides a different perspective.
 It gives a basis to reminisce on the special connection you have and always will have with your family.
-If you want to gift yourself and your family something that lasts a lifetime, something that tasks up minimal space in your home, and something you will always cherish, I’d recommend finding a photographer who specializes in what it is you want.
-Then, actually schedule a photography session.
-You won’t regret it.